mirror of

 curl -o - https://raw.githubusercontent.com/kageurufu/steamdeck_startup_animations/main/install.sh | bash -

-If you're (justifiably) not a fan of curl | bash
+If you're (justifiably) not a fan of curl | bash, you can run this:

 mkdir -p "$HOME/homebrew"